ppy/osu-wiki/wiki/Skinning/Interface/en.md

 Notes:

-- In v1.0, positioning is 87px away from the bottom
+- In v1.0, positioning is 87px away from the bottom.

 ---